 Mix your modern elements with traditional ones to create a truly rich and colorful bathroom.
 Wallpaper is a great way to play with pattern or add a fun flair without having to spend a ton of money.
 There's a lot going on in this tiny area, but it's certainly entertaining.
 It's a dose of cheer every time you are near.

 If you're feeling bold, go ahead and arrange a gallery wall on your bathroom walls.

-If you're going to get a bold wallpaper, consider getting a removable peel-and-stick one so that you can change it up if you start to grow tired of it.
+If you get a bold wallpaper, consider a removable peel-and-stick one so that you can change it up if you grow tired of it.

 Create an Optical Illusion

 In this small bathroom, designer Cathie Hong tricks the eye into thinking the space is much bigger, courtesy of the chevron-patterned floor that continues up the wall.
 The best part about this design trick is that you can opt for whichever color or pattern speaks most to you.
 Whether you opt for a moody black or bright blue, you can't go wrong.

 Decorating a small bathroom is tough.
 After all, there's so much to consider for such a little space that it can feel overwhelming, so minimize your stress by picking one color.
 A monochromatic palette allows you to create dimension by using different shades and tones of one color.
 In this Desiree Burns-designed space, she chose grey, and we're all for it.
 The muted gold hardware adds an unexpected glamorous element that we're loving.

 Arbor & Co. masterfully makes this tiny bathroom appear bigger by painting the upper half of the ceiling a eucalyptus green and paneling the lower half.
 Adding a panel to your wall may take a bit of work, but the result is worth the effort.